Unity Events and Initiatives

 - Maps of Native American Tribes and Reservations in the United States

 - American Indian Stories, Legends, and Other Writings by Zitkala-Sa

 - Invasion of America: Interactive Map

-The UIS office and the UHart Office of Diversity and Community Engagement are co-sponsoring a virtual screening of the award-winning Dawnland (54 minutes), followed by Q&A with former UIS instructor and Passamaquoddy citizen, Chris Newell.
-Students may submit questions ahead of time or during the chat.
+Thank you to the UIS office for co-sponsoring the virtual screening of the award-winning Dawnland followed by Q&A with former UIS instructor and Passamaquoddy citizen, Chris Newell, on November 10.

 The UHart community highlights African and African American culture through a variety of events including guest speakers, panel discussions, films, social gatherings, theatrical performances, and literary forums–just to name a few.